sunesimonsen/transformation/packages/core/Readme.md

 ## emitItems

-Emit the given items into the pipeline.
+Emits the given items into the pipeline.

 Notice this step wont take any input from the pipeline, it only outputs the given items.